 Robert S. Adler's academic research interests included product safety, product liability, regulation, commercial law, medical malpractice, and negotiation.
 His article, When David Meets Goliath: Dealing With Power Differentials in Negotiation, in the Spring 2000 issue of the Harvard Negotiation Law Review (co-authored with Elliot Silverstein) received the annual best article award by the CPR Institute for Dispute Resolution.

 Prior to his service at UNC, he spent nine years as an attorney-advisor to two commissioners at the U.S. Consumer Product Safety Commission in Washington, D.C.
 Subsequently, he served as counsel to the Subcommittee on Health and the Environment of the Committee on Energy and Commerce in the U.S. House of Representatives.
 While on the subcommittee, he worked on legislation relating to product liability, childhood vaccines, the Food and Drug Administration, medical malpractice, and the Consumer Product Safety Commission.

-Before his service at the CPSC, Bob served as a deputy attorney general for the Pennsylvania Justice Department, where he headed the southwest regional office of the Pennsylvania Bureau of Consumer Protection.
+Before his service at the CPSC, Robert S. Adler served as a deputy attorney general for the Pennsylvania Justice Department, where he headed the southwest regional office of the Pennsylvania Bureau of Consumer Protection.

 Robert S. Adler has been involved in numerous consumer protection and education activities for many years.
 He was elected six times to the board of directors of Consumers Union, publisher of Consumer Reports magazine.

 Robert S. Adler graduated cum laude from the University of Pennsylvania in 1966 with a major in political science.
 He received a JD from the University of Michigan Law School in 1969.